-The operation of the Modular rig was suspended as of December 24, 2021.
+As mentioned in Note 1, the operation of the Modular rig was suspended as of December 24, 2021.
 The Entity is actively seeking a new assignment, as of the date of issuance of this report no specific additional workload has been assigned.